Mulgi-Mulgimaa is a district in South-Estonia with its own culture, food and dialect.

 - If you have natural groats, let them overnight swell in the cold water.

-- Put all ingredients in to pot, add ca 1 litre of water
+- Put all ingredients into a pot, add ca 1 litre of water

 - Simmer on to low heat under the lid while groats are ready.
 Stir after time